Which Sport Dog Food K-9 Series Dry Recipes Get

 Sport Dog Food K-9 Series Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Sport Dog Food K-9 Series product line includes 2 dry dog foods.
+The Sport Dog Food K-9 Series product line includes the 2 dry dog foods listed below.

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Sport Dog Food K-9 Multi Protein Endurance Formula was selected to represent both products in the line for this review.
+Sport Dog Food K-9 Series Multiple Protein Formula was selected to represent both products in the line for this review.